saptarshibasu/kafka-study/README.md

   * Default log retention size is 1 GB (`log.retention.bytes`).
 This configuration is applicable per partition and NOT per topic
   * `log.retention.ms`, `log.retention.minutes` & `log.retention.hours` - If more than one of these parameters are set, the smallest unit takes precedence
   * `log.retention.check.interval.ms` = The frequency at which the log cleaner checks if there is any log for deletion
+* `offsets.retention.minutes` & `log.retention.hours` - the default retention is set to 7 days equivalent

 ### Compaction